-Deinstitutionalization of Status Offenders: Grant funding obtained through the Governor’s Juvenile Justice Advisory Committee (GJJAC), and in conjunction with the Models for Change initiative, the Juvenile Court placed a Probation Officer in West Valley School District to utilize the best practices program "check and connect" in working with truant youth.
+Through grant funding obtained through the Governor’s Juvenile Justice Advisory Committee (GJJAC), and in conjunction with the Models for Change initiative, the Juvenile Court placed a Probation Officer in West Valley School District to utilize the best practices program "Check and Connect" in working with truant youth.

 Spokane MFC Truancy Mapping Project

-Washington Assessment of Risk and Needs for Students (WARNS):
+Washington Assessment of Risk & Needs of Students

 The Washington Assessment of Risk and Needs of Students (WARNS) is a multi-level assessment process designed to assist school and juvenile courts in identifying students at risk for future problematic behaviors, and to identify students' needs in terms of case management and prevention or intervention services.